fuzzybabybunny/microscope-orionjs/README.md

   })
 };
 ```
-What this bit of code does is defines two methods - one for uploading a file to S3 and another for removing a file from S3.
+What this bit of code does is it defines two methods - one for uploading a file to S3 and another for removing a file from S3.
 It also adds a progress bar during the upload process.

-Now it's schema time again!
+Now it's schema time again since we want to add a file upload section to our Comment Update form!

 ```javascript
 /lib/collections/comments.js